From World Watch Monitor

 The attacks have also revived fears of more abductions of foreign nationals.
 All Westerners have been advised to leave the region immediately.

-Boko Haram has been able to operate relatively freely in the far north of Cameroon because the region is a vast semi-desert area composed of three provinces (Adamawa, North and Far North) and bordering Nigeria, Chad and the Central African Republic.
+an extremist group that is located primarily in Northern Nigeria has been able to operate relatively freely in the far north of Cameroon because the region is a vast semi-desert area composed of three provinces (Adamawa, North and Far North) and bordering Nigeria, Chad and the Central African Republic.

 “Westerners had started to return to that region, thanks to the apparent normality witnessed from January to the end of June,” said Rev. Heteck.
 “But this new wave of departures will lead several planned projects to be aborted.”